 Parental Rights of Never-married Parents

 Knowing your rights as parents who aren’t married in Canada might help you avoid difficult legal circumstances.
-Unmarried mothers and fathers in Canada have the following fundamental child custody rights:
+Unmarried couples in Canada have the following fundamental child custody rights:

 If no rational cause exists pertaining to the child’s well-being, no provincial court would allow the mother to keep the child away from the father.
 Even so, if the mother gets exclusive custody, things might be quite straightforward.
 Because she is entirely responsible for the kid’s well-being, the mother may nonetheless be permitted to keep the child away.
 The issue occurs when the child is shared between the father and the mother.